 I still use Apple Notes for my fleeting notes, shopping lists or quick blog post ideas on the go.
 If a note is on something I have learnt then this will go into Obsidian.
-If you are interested in building your own Second Brain then I would recommend reading Building a Second Brain and How to Take Smart Notes.
+If you are interested in building your own Second Brain then I would recommend reading Building a Second Brain (or read my book notes) and How to Take Smart Notes.

 I realised a lot of what I was reading I would forget in a month or two.
 At a minimum, it takes me about 3 hours to read an average book.
 If I have to reread every book to remember what I had learned it is a huge waste of time.
 To combat this I have started taking highlights and notes as I am reading.

 I can do this quickly when reading on my Kindle but for physical books, I use Readwise.
 Readwise lets you take a photo of the page you are reading and then easily highlight text and add notes.
 This is then synced to my “Second Brain” each time I open Obsidian.